Hot and humid and wet during the rainy season, Darwin has its own charm and character.

 6/ Litchfield National Park

-Don’t have time to travel to the famous Kakadu National Park?
-Consider Litchfield National Park as the perfect destination for a day trip.
-Just over an hour’s drive from Darwin on the Stuart Highway, the 1,500 square kilometre Litchfield Park was named after Frederick Henry Litchfield – a member of the first European expedition to the area.
-Litchfield Park has a number of interesting attractions including towering termite mounds, waterfalls and croc free rock pools, perfect for a cool swim!
-Litchfield boasts bushwalking trails in terrain that is Top End unique (from a landscape perspective.)
+If you don’t have time to travel to the famous Kakadu National Park, consider Litchfield National Park as a day trip.
+Just over an hour’s drive from Darwin on the Stuart Highway, the 1,500 square kilometre park, Litchfield National Park is bulging with stunning attractions including towering termite mounds, waterfalls, and croc free rock pools, perfect for a cool swim on a hot day!

-Decide on driving or take a day tour as we did.
-We chose a tour with AAT Kings for an overview of the park and the extra snippets from Rob our effervescent Tour Guide.
+Your options are to drive, take a flight or take a day tour as we did.
+We chose a tour with AAT Kings for an overview of the park and extra snippets from Rob our effervescent Tour Guide.

 Entry is free and often the Art Gallery hosts exhibits.
-We were lucky on our visit to view Archibald Prize winning artist Ben Quilty’s Afghanistan exhibit (now finished.)
+We were fortunate to view the Archibald Prize-winning artist Ben Quilty’s Afghanistan exhibit (now finished.)

-Sweetheart the enormous croc greets visitors to the museum.
-After years of terrorising fisherman in their dinghies, this giant croc measuring 4.7 metres was trapped, but unfortunately drowned when they attempted to move him.
-(This was July 1979 -pre Steve Irwin days!)
-Sweetheart is a not so subtle reminder that giant crocs are out there in the Northern Territory.
+Sweetheart greets visitors to the museum.
+After years of terrorising fisherman in their dinghies in Sweets Lagoon, this giant saltwater croc measuring 4.7 metres was trapped in an attempt to relocate him.
+Unfortunately, he drowned during the failed rescue mission.
+(This was July 1979 pre-Steve Irwin.)
+Sweetheart is a not so subtle reminder giant crocs are out there in the Northern Territory.

-The Cyclone Tracy display in the Darwin museum provides a reminder of what Darwin went through on the day Tracy hit and in the weeks that followed.
-It was a terrifying reminder, hearing a re-creation of the sound of the cyclone as it screamed through the town tearing buildings and landmarks away from their foundations.
+The Cyclone Tracy display in the museum educates visitors about one of Darwin’s devastating darkest days (Christmas Day 1974.)
+It’s scary to hear a re-creation of the sound of the cyclone as it screamed through the town tearing buildings and landmarks away from their foundations.

-The Museum Gallery cafe overlooking Fannie Bay is the perfect for lunch or morning / afternoon tea .
-For southern visitors, a cool, refreshing beverage is essential in Darwin’s balmy weather.
-Tip: the café is licensed – so grab a cold wine or beer before or after viewing the exhibits.
+The Museum Gallery cafe overlooking Fannie Bay is perfect for lunch or morning/afternoon tea.
+Tip: the café is licensed – so grab a cold wine or beer before or after viewing the exhibits – helps you manage the Darwin heat.

 8 / Darwin’s waterfront precinct